leiyangly/HapLongLINEr/README.md

 ### Module 1

 Input:

-Haploid assembly FASTA
+- Haploid assembly FASTA
-RepeatMasker BED or .out file (plain or gzipped) Reference genome FASTA (local or remote, e.g., hs1/hg38)
+- RepeatMasker BED or .out file (plain or gzipped)
+- Reference genome FASTA (local or remote, e.g., hs1/hg38)

 Output:

-.HapLongLINEr.output.txt: Two-column, tab-delimited text files with L1 info from your assembly and corresponding hg38 coordinates
+- .HapLongLINEr.output.txt: Two-column, tab-delimited text files with L1 info from your assembly and corresponding hg38 coordinates
-.L1HSPA2PA3AllORF.intact.fa: FASTA file containing all intact L1HS, L1PA2, and L1PA3 sequences from the input assembly Additional curated FASTA files for the pangenome reference set Each L1 record includes its intact ORF status
+- .L1HSPA2PA3AllORF.intact.fa: FASTA file containing all intact L1HS, L1PA2, and L1PA3 sequences from the input assembly
+- Additional curated FASTA files for the pangenome reference set
+- Each L1 record includes its intact ORF status
+- Each L1 record includes its lifted over coordinate on the used reference genome

 ### Module 2